roadfoodr/tinware/prompts/tinware-app-prompt-current.md

     - Open dictionary links in a new browser window/tab without losing the game state.
     - Remove "Valid word: {word}" messages for correct guesses.

 Please generate the code for these files, ensuring that they work together to create a functional Tinware app.
-The app should load CSV data, store it in IndexedDB using Dexie, allow users to filter data by topic, implement the gameplay logic for the "AddOne" game type, and provide a way to clear the cached data.
+The app should load CSV data, store it in IndexedDB using Dexie, allow users to filter data by topic, implement the gameplay logic for the "AddOne" game type using scenarios, and provide a way to clear the cached data.